hectorzea/frday-test-challenge-hz/README.md

 Vehilove is a simple application that allows you to pick first a make, then the app bring you all the models, and when you select a model it shows all the available vehicles and simple selecting one to finish =)

+All of this done completly in TYPESCRIPT <3!

 Desktop Version

 ![image](https://user-images.githubusercontent.com/19554398/143962865-3aafc419-c036-4dd7-acf6-90dd6e1bdd89.png)